purpleorangegames/DungeonmansHarmonyUnofficialPatch/README.md

 ##Path 4 for Dungeonmans 1.81e

-Two additional fixes and added Harmony to Dungeonmans so Harmony patches can be loadede from AssemblyMods folder +Fix adventure map in the hotbar being used with keyboards numbers **sorry I forgot to test that** +Fix for when a map has the same location of a dungeon, now it expands the search range if necessary to find a suitable nearby location
+Two additional fixes and added Harmony to Dungeonmans so Harmony patches can be loaded from AssemblyMods folder +Fix adventure map in the hotbar being used with keyboards numbers **sorry I forgot to test that** +Fix for when a map has the same location of a dungeon, now it expands the search range if necessary to find a suitable nearby location
 +Reverted all changes from the executable and moved them to Harmony